peteroupc/MailLib/api/com.upokecenter.text.Idna.md

  <p>An NR-LDH label is an LDH label whose third and fourth characters
   are not both "-".
-For example, "ex--ample" is not an NR-LDH label.</p> <p>A U-label contains one or more characters outside the Basic Latin range (U + 0000 to U + 007F) and meets IDNA2008 requirements for labels with such characters.
+For example, "ex--ample" is not an NR-LDH label.</p> <p>A U-label contains one or more characters outside the Basic Latin range (U+0000 to U+007F) and meets IDNA2008 requirements for labels with such characters.
 An example is "eá".</p> <p>An A-label is an LDH label beginning with "xn--" in any combination of case, and is convertible to a U-label.
 An example is